Revenue reforms key to fiscal stability in the region: Lagarde

 Transparency

-More broadly, fiscal transparency and the sharing of reliable data are essential because e they increase the accountability of governments and because they can boost the resilience of their economies — and that includes lower borrowing costs, the IMF chief said.
+More broadly, fiscal transparency and the sharing of reliable data are essential for the well-being of all countries.
+Because they increase the accountability of governments and because they can boost the resilience of their economies — and that includes lower borrowing costs.

-New IMF staff research shows that greater data transparency leads to a 15 per cent reduction in the spreads on emerging market sovereign bonds.
+New IMF staff research shows that greater data transparency — promoted through the IMF data standard initiatives — leads to a 15 per cent reduction in the spreads on emerging market sovereign bonds — three months after the improvements are made.

+Of course, better data gathering and sharing help policymakers to design reform strategies and implement them effectively.

 Revenue reforms